Copernicus expands agricultural monitoring with the support of VITO’s remote sensing expertise

 The newly released HRL Cropland layer represents a major advancement in agricultural mapping across Europe, spearheaded by VITO.
 Developed under the Copernicus Earth observation program, this high-resolution (10-meter) resource provides unparalleled insights into crop distribution and farming practices across the continent.

 “These datasets are crucial tools for anyone looking to track changes in European agriculture,” explains Kasper Bonte, R&D expert at VITO.
-“They offer objective and timely information for policymakers, academic researchers, and farming organisations to monitor crop cycles, fallow land usage, and the practice of multiple annual harvests.”
+“They enable policymakers, researchers and farmers’ organisations to objectively map trends in crop rotation, fallow land, main crops and cover crops."

 Key insights from the updated Cropland Layer